easywyg/mekong/README.md

 A regular HTML table.
 It can't have anything other than text and inline markup within it cells.

 ### Operations
 All actions on the text and HTML markup are made only via operations.
-You do not have to work with DOM directly, you just execute operations and things are done.
+You don't have to work with DOM directly, you just execute operations and things are done.

 ##### Types of operations